Thrashing (computer science): Causes

-In virtual memory systems, thrashing may be caused by programs or workloads that present insufficient locality of reference: if the working set of a program or a workload cannot be effectively held within physical memory, then constant data swapping, i.e., thrashing, may occur.
+In paged virtual memory systems, thrashing may be caused by programs or workloads that present insufficient locality of reference: if the working set of a program or a workload cannot be effectively held within physical memory, then constant data swapping, i.e., thrashing, may occur.
 The term was first used during the tape operating system days to describe the sound the tapes made when data was being rapidly written to and read.

-A worst-case scenario of this sort on the IBM System/370 series mainframe computer could be an execute instruction crossing a page boundary that points to a move instruction itself also crossing a page boundary, itself pointing to a source and a target that each cross page boundaries.
-The total number of pages thus involved in this particular instruction is eight, and all eight pages must be simultaneously present in memory.
-If any one of the eight pages can't be swapped in (for example to make room for any of the other pages), the instruction will fault, and every attempt to restart it will fail until all eight pages can be swapped in.
+A worst case might occur on VAX processors.
+A single MOVL crossing a page boundary could have a source operand using a displacement deferred addressing mode, where the longword containing the operand address crosses a page boundary, and a destination operand using a displacement deferred addressing mode, where the longword containing the operand address crosses a page boundary, and the source and destination could both cross page boundaries.
+This single instruction references ten pages; if not all are in RAM, each will cause a page fault.
+The total number of pages thus involved in this particular instruction is ten, and all ten pages must be simultaneously present in memory.
+If any one of the ten pages cannot be swapped in (for example to make room for any of the other pages), the instruction will fault, and every attempt to restart it will fail until all ten pages can be swapped in.

-A system thrashing is often a result of a sudden spike in page demanding from a small number of running programs.
+A system thrashing is often a result of a sudden spike in page demand from a small number of running programs.
 Swap-token is a lightweight and dynamic thrashing protection mechanism.
 The basic idea is to set a token in the system, which is randomly given to a process that has page faults when thrashing happens.
-The process that has the token is given a privilege to allocate more physical memory pages to build its working set, which is expected to quickly finish its execution and to release the memory pages to other processes.
-A time stamp is used to handover the token one by one.
+The process that has the token is given a privilege to allocate more physical memory pages to build its working set, which is expected to quickly finish its execution and release the memory pages to other processes.
+A timestamp is used to hand over the tokens one by one.
 The first version of swap-token is implemented in Linux.
 The second version is called preempt swap-token.
 In this updated swap-token implementation, a priority counter is set for each process to track the number of swap-out pages.
 The token is always given to the process with a high priority, which has a high number of swap-out pages.
 The length of the time stamp is not a constant but is determined by the priority: the higher the number of swap-out pages of a process, the longer the time stamp for it will be.